Thomas Rosales Jr.

 Thomas Rosales Jr. (born February 3, 1948) is an American actor and stuntman who has appeared in more than 100 films.

+Career

 His first known appearance as a stuntman was in Battle for the Planet of the Apes in 1973.

 Rosales' filmography includes; Dawn of the Planet of the Apes, RoboCop 2, Scarface, Need for Speed, Tremors 2: Aftershocks, Universal Soldier, Predator 2, L.A.
 Confidential, U.S. Marshals, Deep Impact, The Running Man, The Hunter, The Lost World: Jurassic Park, Speed, NCIS, The A-Team, Walker, Texas Ranger, Blood In Blood Out and Analyze That.